sourcegraph/handbook/content/departments/engineering/teams/code-intelligence/glossary.md

 Sometimes also referred to as "precise code intelligence", which is a somewhat broader term that can (depending on context) be describing [indexer](#indexer) support for a specific language, [code graph data](#code-graph-data), or the actual navigation itself.

-See also: [type inference](#type-inference), which is a feature that cannot be reliably by approximated by GitHub's "precise code navigation."
+See also: [type inference](#type-inference), which is a feature that cannot be reliably approximated by GitHub's "precise code navigation."

 ### reference